-Formative data suggests that LO1 and LO2, especially among the students who complete the PBC EBDM cert, are being achieved.
-There is still opportunity to improve upon student writing and argumentation skills.
+Formative data suggests that LO1 and LO2, especially among the students who complete the PBC EBDM cert, as well as those who complete their MA/MS degree, are being achieved.
+There is still an opportunity to improve upon student writing and argumentation skills.
 We intend to add a writing rubric element to all EBDM assignments that includes "mastery of course material" as a way of differentiating it from fully addressing the questions on the assignment and from argument.
 In 5700 there will also be more clarity on the final project as some students appear to need more direction on how to conceptualize a problem in a way that evidence can be effectively leveraged to address it.